ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 #### `#ask-cloud-platform` slack channel

 The [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/) channel is our main entry point for support.
 We encourage people to ask questions and report problems in this channel and we'll do the best we can to help.
+We also welcome comments, opinions and any feedback regarding any of the services and the platform as a whole.
+This channel can also be used to communicate to other cloud platform users on topics you think that might be useful for other users.

-One engineer should be available to answer questions throughout the hours of support (10AM - 5PM).
+One of the Cloud Platform Team will be available to answer questions throughout the hours of support (10AM - 5PM).

-#### Communication style

-In our responses we aim to be:

-* friendly
-* timely
-* open - no question is stupid

-When the solution is a quick one, it is good to have the whole conversation in the channel rather than in a direct message so that other people can search/see what the resolution was..

 #### What we communicate